 - Friendliness and Inclusion

-Falls Road Primary School has approximately 290 students, from Kindergarten through to Year 6.
-The Kindergarten has 2 groups that attend two and a half days per week on Monday and Wednesday and Tuesday and Thursday as well as every second Friday.
+Falls Road Primary School has approximately 321 students, from Kindergarten through to Year 6.
+The Kindergarten has 2 groups which attend Monday / Wednesday and every second Friday or Tuesday / Thursday and every second Friday.
+All other students from Pre-Primary through to Year 6 attend full time.
 Our small classes support and allow students to form lasting friendships in a safe and supportive learning environment.
 Our educational program is based around the Australian Curriculum.
 This ensures a focus on developmental learning.

 Teaching & Learning Programs